-Keith is the Deputy Vice-Chancellor (Research and Innovation) at the Australian National University where he is responsible for the development and implementation of strategies, policies and systems to achieve the University's strategic goals in research and innovation.
+Keith Nugent is Deputy Vice-Chancellor (Research and Innovation) at the Australian National University, where he is responsible for the development and implementation of strategies, policies and systems to achieve the university's strategic goals in research and innovation.

-Previously Keith was the Deputy Vice-Chancellor (Research) at La Trobe University, where he was responsible for improving research performance, implementing commercialisation strategies and building relationships with industry partners.
-Prior to this he held positions as Laureate Professor of Physics at the University of Melbourne and at the Australian Synchrotron and is a world-renowned researcher, known for his work on x-ray physics.
+Keith was previously Deputy Vice-Chancellor (Research) at La Trobe University, where he was responsible for improving research performance, implementing commercialisation strategies and building relationships with industry partners.
+Prior to this he held positions including Laureate Professor of Physics at the University of Melbourne and Director of the Australian Synchrotron.
+He is a world-renowned researcher, known for his work on X-ray physics.

-He has enjoyed a rapid and distinguished rise in his career, becoming Chair at University of Melbourne at just 34 years of age, elected to the Academy of Science at 41 years of age and twice being honoured as an ARC Federation Fellow.
+He has enjoyed a rapid and distinguished rise in his career, being appointed to Professor of Physics at University of Melbourne at just 34, elected to the Academy of Science at 41 and twice being honoured as an ARC Federation Fellow.